-The portfolio result, amounting to € 20,3 million, and entirely derived from the portfolio of TINC, consists of two components:
+The portfolio result, amounting to € 24,8 million, and entirely derived from the investment portfolio of TINC, consists of two components:

-- € 13,2 million of realised income of the period: interest income (€ 7,8 million), dividend income (€ 4,7 million) and fees (€ 0,7 million) obtained from portfolio companies.
-The largest part was received by TINC in cash and the remainder, due at the end of the reporting period but not yet received, will be received in the short - € 7,1 million of net unrealised gains: this is the result of updating the general and specific parameters underpinning the cash flows which TINC expects to receive from its portfolio companies and their time value.
+- € 14,7 million of realised income of the period: interest income (€ 8,2 million), dividend income (€ 5,9 million) and fees (€ 0,6 million) obtained from portfolio companies.
+The largest part was received by TINC in cash and the remainder, due at the end of the reporting period but not yet received, will be received in the short term; and - € 10,1 million of net unrealised gains: this is the result of updating the discount rates and the general and specific parameters underpinning the cash flows which TINC expects to receive from its portfolio companies and their time value.

-The increased portfolio result over the past financial year compared to the previous financial year is the combined effect of the growth of the investment portfolio, the individual performance of the portfolio companies and the one-off positive effect as a result of the Belgian corporate tax reform.
+The increased portfolio result over the past financial year compared to the previous financial year is the combined effect of the growth of the investment portfolio, the individual performance of the portfolio companies and the implementation of actualised valuation parameters which reflect the current market demand for qualitative infrastructure.

-The operating costs amount to € 3,3 million and are expenses in relation to the ordinary business operations.
-The increase is related to the growth of the portfolio.
+The operating costs amount to $\in$ 3,8 million and are expenses in relation to the ordinary business operations.
+These expenses are deducted from the portfolio result.
+The increase compared to the same period last year is related to the growth of the portfolio.